 • REPLACE ALL batteries at the same time and DO NOT load batteries backwards.
 Follow the directions in the user manual and/or written on the SureFire illumination tool.

-• Use rechargeable LFP 123A batteries only in SureFire LED illumination tools (DO NOT use with incandescent models; read below) designed to be powered primarily by disposable 123A lithium batteries, and use only those rechargeable batteries sold at surefire.com or from an authorized SureFire dealer, as these rechargeable cells are expressly for use in high-drain devices like SureFire flashlights and WeaponLights.
+• ONLY USE rechargeable LFP 123A batteries in SureFire LED illumination tools designed to be powered primarily by disposable 123A lithium batteries, and use only those rechargeable batteries sold at surefire.com or from an authorized SureFire dealer, as these rechargeable cells are expressly for use in high-drain devices like SureFire flashlights and WeaponLights.

 • DO NOT use rechargeable LFP 123A batteries in incandescent illumination tools; the initial elevated voltage after charging may burn out or break an incandescent lamp’s filament.

 • NEVER attempt to recharge a disposable 123A lithium battery.
 Recharge lithium-ion and LFP 123A batteries only with their respective, designated chargers and per the charger’s directions.

 • In the unlikely event 123A lithium or LFP 123A batteries catch fire, DO NOT attempt to put the fire out with water—use a Class D fire extinguisher or other smothering agent.

 • In the unlikely event a lithium-ion battery catches fire, DO NOT attempt to put the fire out with water—use a Class A, B, or C fire extinguisher.